Melefo/CTF-writeups/RCTS_CERT/2021/Readme.md

 The challenge gives us instead the encryption key, The whole name of Caesar: `Gaius Julius Caesar`

-But a substitution key cannot contain the same characters several times, then we have `GaiusJlCer` to apply on the text to find:`
+But a substitution key cannot contain the same characters several times, then we have `GaiusJlCer` to apply on the text to find:git

 ```
 Hello Julius,